 Director: John G. Avildsen

 An admittedly watered down cinematic version of the book of the same name by Bryce Courtenay.
 We follow some of the early years of PK, an English boy, living in South Africa during World War II, who through his boxing prowess, is co-opted as a symbol of hope.
 I would watch and recommend it for the burial scene alone.
 If you have watched it, you know exactly what I mean.
 Floods of tears.
 The music is good too.
-I think you should really read the book and its sequel, Tandia.
+I think you should really read the book and its [not as good as the original] sequel, Tandia.

 Director: Jeff Nichols